Managing Switches and Interfaces

 • Lists: If the list only exists in one of the configurations; take that list as-is in the result configuration, otherwise:

-• If it exists in both global configuration as well as per-switch configuration then merge with this rule.
+• If it exists in both global and per-switch configuration, then merge with this rule.

 • If the global and switch-specific configuration has an entry with the same key, the switch-specific list entry completely replaces the entry from the global-config, otherwise: